ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

    - Allows you to auto persist your minimongo collection in local storage

-Start your Ðapp
+Start your dapp
 ---------------

 A short excursion into Meteors folder structure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Meteor doesn't force you to have a specifc folder structure, though some
+Meteor doesn't force you to have a specific folder structure, though some
-folders have specifc meaning and will be treated differently when
+folders have specific meaning and will be treated differently when
 bundling/running your application.

 Folders with specific treatment - ``client`` - files in a folder called
 ``client`` will only be loaded by the client part of your app and as we
-are building a Ðapp, thats where most of our files go. - ``lib`` - files
+are building a dapp, thats where most of our files go. - ``lib`` - files
 in folders called ``lib`` will load before other files in the same
 folder.
-This is an ideal place your init files, libraries, or ethereum
+This is an ideal place your init files, libraries, or Ethereum
-specifc files. - ``public`` - a folder called ``public`` contains assets
+specific files. - ``public`` - a folder called ``public`` contains assets
 meteor will make available on the root of your webserver (or later
-bundled Ðapp) - There are a few more specifc folders like ``server``,
+bundled dapp) - There are a few more specific folders like ``server``,
 ``tests``, ``packages``, etc. If you want to get to know them take a
 look at the `Meteor
 docs <http://docs.meteor.com/#/full/structuringyourapp>`__

-So to build a Ðapp we ideally create the following folder structure in
+So to build a dapp we ideally create the following folder structure in
 our ``myDapp`` folder:

 ::